 If you are thinking, how much does uncontested divorce cost in Kentucky?
 The answer is $148 without an attorney and $153 with an attorney.

-Therefore, we always suggest contacting a professional and experienced divorce attorney to ensure you get the correct information in divorce papers and the process will be completed more smoothly, and the final divorce decree is based on the mutual marital settlement agreement.
+Contact a professional and experienced divorce attorney to ensure you get the correct information in divorce papers.
+The process will be completed more smoothly, and the final divorce decree is based on the mutual marital settlement agreement.

 Call now at 502-625-0905 to get legal advice from an attorney having an experience of more than 30 years in the field.